-6. GRADUATION / DIPLOMA REQUIREMENTS
+6. GRADUATION / DIPLOMA REQUIREMENTS:

 To be eligible to earn a diploma, a student must complete a planned program of required and elective courses totaling 24.5 credits.
 Parents and students are advised to consult the Curriculum Guide for more information.
 Seniors will be eligible to receive the diploma granted to their class if failed work during the senior year is completed before September 1 following a June graduation.
 However, no student may participate in the graduation ceremony until all graduation requirements have been met.
+Seniors are reminded that they must carry 6.5 credits in their senior year even if they need fewer credits to graduate.